Stop spamming the em dash everywhere

 Hyphen your unordered lists

-If you’re not sure what glyph to use for your unordered list, go with the trusted hyphen.
+If you’re not sure which glyph to use for your unordered list, go with the hyphen.
 Most text editors will convert it into a properly formatted bullet point.
-Although, if they don’t support nested bullet points (or unordered lists whatsoever), you can make them yourself with hyphens and em dashes.
+However, if they don’t support nested bullets (or unordered lists), you can create them yourself using hyphens and em dashes.

 And remember

 An em dash can make or break your writing.
 Avoid it and you’ll be missing out.
-But shove it everywhere and you’ll come off as pretentious.
+But shove it everywhere and you’ll come across as pretentious.